Niche Zero Grinder Review: Is It Worth It?

 When you look at it that way, the Niche is like two very affordable products in one!

 For great home espresso, a good rule of thumb is that your grinder should cost between 25% and 50% as much as your espresso maker.
 The grind is just that important.
 So the Niche Zero is an excellent sidekick to most prosumer grade espresso machines.

 Don’t Buy the Niche Zero Grinder if….

 You prefer flat burrs: Most keen coffee enthusiasts have a stated preference between flat and conical burrs, with some claiming that flat burrs better emphasize nutty and chocolatey flavors (3).
-If this is you, take a look at the Fiorenzato grinder, a great flat burr option at a similar price.
+If this is you, take a look at the Fiorenzato grinder or the Mahlkonig X54 coffee grinder, both are great flat burr options.

 You want an entry-level grinder: If you’re on a tight budget and looking for the least expensive grinder that can still deliver a quality espresso, take a look at our Baratza Sette review for a great choice.

 There’s a lot of hype around the Niche Zero grinder.
 But much of it is well deserved in my experience.
 It makes some bold claims and lives up to them.

 It’s not the cheapest grinder on the market.
 But if you want a single-dosing grinder that pairs as well with your Chemex as your prosumer espresso machine, you’ll be hard-pressed to find a better value than the Niche Zero.